xpl/useless/README.md

 ##Custom build

-To make reduced distribution (with some submodules disabled), you can create your own version of default header file, commenting out unneeded `$include` directives.
+To make reduced/extended distribution (with some submodules disabled or enabled), you can create your own version of default header file, commenting out unneeded `$include` directives.

-There exists `./useless.micro.js` as an example of such reduced build.
+There exists `./useless.micro.js` as an example of reduced build.
 Running `node build.js ./useless.micro.js ./build` will produce `./build/useless.micro.min.js` as output.

 ##Automatic builds on source change